raspberrypilearning/flatgame/en/step_10.md

 --- task ---
 Resize and position the image.
 You can zoom in and out with the - and +.

-For best resaults position the thing sprite at the edges of the XXXNAME of paint window, so that your main sprite can explore the artwork further.
+For best resaults position the artwork sprite at the edges of the paint window, so that your main sprite can explore the artwork further.

-If you move the image out of the XXXNAME of paint window, make sure a small bit of it is still showing otherwise it will be hard to reposition if you want to edit later.
+If you move the image out of the paint window, make sure a small bit of it is still showing otherwise it will be hard to reposition if you want to edit later.

-SCREEN RECORDING
+ADD SCREEN RECORDING
 --- /task ---